Jerzy Kulej: Death

 In December 2011, he suffered a massive heart attack.
 While in recovery, he learned that he suffered from an eye melanoma that was, in the end, the direct cause of his death in Warsaw on 13 July 2012 at the age of 71.
 He was buried on 20 July at the Powązki Military Cemetery in Warsaw.

+Remembrance

+In 2024, a biopic devoted to the life and career of Kulej entitled Kulej.
+Dwie strony medalu (Kulej: Two Sides of the Medal) premiered in Paris and was subsequently selected to be shown at the Gdynia Film Festival.
+It was directed by Xawery Żuławski with Tomasz Włosok playing the role of the main protagonist.